Congolese Integration Network

 Services

-Residents at the Amani Shelter receive 24/7 case management and culturally sensitive support tailored to
+Residents at the Amani House receive 24/7 case management and culturally sensitive support tailored to

-The Amani Shelter, an initiative by the Congolese Integration Network (CIN), offers transitional housing for single refugee and immigrant women from underserved BIPOC communities, including those with up to two children under the age of 10.
-Located in Bellevue, Washington, the shelter provides a safe and supportive environment to help residents heal from trauma, develop life skills, and transition to permanent housing within two years.
+The Amani House, an initiative by the Congolese Integration Network (CIN), offers transitional housing for single refugee and immigrant women from underserved BIPOC communities, including those with up to two children under the age of 10.
+Located in Bellevue, Washington, the house provides a safe and supportive environment to help residents heal from trauma, develop life skills, and transition to permanent housing within two years.